The Reichenbach Fall: Speculation and response to the cliffhanger

 The episode's cliffhanger led to speculation on forums, social networking sites and in newspaper articles about its resolution.
 Theories included the use of a mask, a squash ball, a lorry or Moriarty's body, the dummy seen in Sherlock's flat at the beginning of the episode, the psychotropic drugs featured in "The Hounds of Baskerville", the participation of Sherlock's homeless network, and a cadaver supplied by Molly.
 In an interview with The Guardian, Moffat claims "there is a clue everybody's missed ...
 So many people theorising about Sherlock's death online – and they missed it!"
 Moffat noted that one of the central clues was "something that Sherlock did that was very out-of-character, but which nobody has picked up on."
 During the first episode of the third series this is played upon by the writers.
-One of the policemen who argued that Sherlock was a fraud is seen talking to Lestrade about a wild "Sherlock is Alive" theory having to do with a mask, even two years later.
+The character, Anderson, who argued that Sherlock was a fraud is seen talking to Lestrade about a wild "Sherlock is Alive" theory having to do with a mask, even two years later.

 Shortly after the episode aired, memes inspired by the episode emerged online, considering how ordinary people in the Sherlock universe would react to learning that their hero was a fake.
 The memes included recurring phrases such as "I fight John Watson's war", "Moriarty was real" and, most prominently, "I believe in Sherlock Holmes", amongst others, the latter of which was used in-universe in "The Empty Hearse".
 There was some speculation that the "#BelieveInSherlock" movement was orchestrated by the BBC as a publicity stunt.

 Part of the resolution was filmed with the rest of the episode, although some, including hypothetical sequences involving Derren Brown and airbags, was filmed with "The Empty Hearse".